luigiplr/node-hotspot/README.md

 var opts = {
     ssid: 'hotspot name',
     password: '66ahhhs641jk',
-    force: true // if hosting a network already turn it off and run ours.
+    force: true, // (optional)  if hosting a network already turn it off and run ours.
+    adaptor: 'Ethernet' // (optional / false) name of adaptor to have ICS (Internet Connection Sharing) share internet from, passing false disables ICS all together - if non givin node-hotspot will attempt to find currently connected adaptor automatically
 };

 hotspot.enable(opts)